mkdoc/mkcli/README.md

 Results in automatic completion for the `--type` option to one of `json` or `yaml`.

-#### Synopsis
+#### Synopsis Completion

-The program synopsis section is also inspected and will use completion functions when a match is available, so a synopsis such as:
+The program synopsis section is inspected and will use completion functions when a match is available, so a synopsis such as:

 ```markdown
     [options] [files...]